Maigard/git-class/slides.md

 ~~~~
 * Want to work on a new feature without breaking the project?
 Make a **`*branch*`**!
 * Branches are like a sandbox
-* You can play in them and not worry about breaking anything
-* Very useful for working with others.
-Everyone has their own, or multiple, branch(es)!

-Note: Branches are good for features, trying out ideas without having to setting anythign in stone
+Note: Branches are good for features, A play area where things wont break, trying out new ideas, possible error on spaces

 ---